 Juvenile Indigent Defense Delivery System

-Massachusetts provides counsel to indigent youth through the Committee for Public Counsel Services (CPCS) Public Defender Division, the state public defender agency for Massachusetts.
+Massachusetts provides counsel to indigent youth through the Committee for Public Counsel Services (CPCS), the state public defender agency for Massachusetts.
 Mass.
-Gen. Laws ch.
-211D, §§ 1 to 16.
-In 1992, the Youth Advocacy Division (formerly the Youth Advocacy Project) was established within CPCS to provide improved defender services to juveniles.
-CPCS also contracts with local bar advocate programs and private attorneys in each county to provide indigent juvenile defense services.
-Roughly 75% of cases are handled by private contract attorneys overseen by CPCS, with 25% of cases being taken on by CPCS staff attorneys themselves.
+Gen. Laws Ann. ch.
+211D, § 1.
+In 1992, the Youth Advocacy Division (formerly the Youth Advocacy Project) was established within CPCS to provide defender services to youth.
+In addition to CPCS staff attorneys, YAD includes several hundred private attorneys with whom CPCS contracts, trains, and certifies to accept delinquency cases.
+In order to represent youth, these attorneys “must comply with rigorous CPCS Performance Standards, annual caseload limits, continuing legal education requirements, supervision, oversight, and other requirements.”
+Additionally, private counsel must be accepted to a CPCS-contracted bar advocate program that provides “legal services delivery systems and professional oversight” in each county.
+The vast majority of youth accused of crimes in Massachusetts are represented by these private attorneys.
 The indigent defense system is 100% state funded.

-Massachusetts youth are tried by jury in delinquency cases unless the child files a written waiver and consent to be tried by the court without a jury.
+Massachusetts youth are tried by jury in delinquency cases unless the youth files a written waiver and consents to be tried by the court without a jury.
 Mass.
 Gen. Laws Ann. ch.
 119, § 55A.

 Right to Counsel

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.